from Vice President for Finance Samuel E. Jones '75, M.B.A. '80

 William & Mary’s Financial Performance

-Expenditures reflected William & Mary’s strategic priorities in maintaining the quality of its academic programs.
-Salary support for faculty and staff; financial aid for undergraduate and graduate students; and programmatic support for additional enrollment, faculty research, the new marine science minor, and international/study abroad activities serve to move the College forward in these vital areas.
+During fiscal year 2014, funds generated through the Promise, in combination with private and reallocated funds, allowed the College to move forward with key elements of its strategic plan.
+Salary support for faculty and staff, financial aid for undergraduate and graduate students, and programmatic support for additional enrollment, faculty research, international and study abroad activities, and instructional technology served to move the College forward in these vital areas.